-Lists are ordered Python data structures in which every element can be identified by an index.
+Lists are ordered Python data structures in which every element can be accessed using an index.
 Dictionaries are data structures in which each element is a key-value pair.
 Your choice between lists or dictionaries depends on the requirements you have for your Python application.

-Let’s start with simple and concise definitions of lists and dictionaries so you can have a quick idea of what they are.
+Let’s start with simple definitions of lists and dictionaries so you can have an idea of what they are.

 Lists are collections of ordered elements that can be of multiple types.
 Lists are also mutable and iterable.
 You can use an index to access the elements in a list and the index value goes from 0 to n-1 where n is the number of elements in the list.